 How Much Should You Use:

-Don't over apply serums.
-You will only need a pea size amount of serum if you have thin or oily hair and little more if your hair is on the thicker and drier side.
+Don't over-apply serums.
+You will only need a pea-size amount of serum if you have thin or oily hair and a little more if your hair is on the thicker and drier side.

 Thin hair does not need serum because it makes the hair fall flat.